Mahdi Zein: Club career

 On 29 April 2019, Nejmeh renewed the contract of Zein for five years, renewable for two additional seasons.
 On 2 April 2021, Zein scored his first senior goal against Shabab Sahel, helping his side win 3–0 in the league.
+In July 2024, Zein renewed his contract with Nejmeh for two more years.

 International career

 Zein represented Lebanon at under-16, under-19 and under-23 levels.
 His senior debut came on 4 December 2021, as a substitute in a 2–0 defeat to Algeria in the 2021 FIFA Arab Cup.
+On 25 June 2023, Zein scored his first senior international goal in a 4–1 win against Bhutan in the 2023 SAFF Championship.

 Style of play

 Regarded as one of Lebanon's most promising players, Zein is a playmaking midfielder, capable of moving play from the defence to the attack.
 His main abilities are his through passes and ball control.

 Personal life

-Mahdi Zein's uncle, Haitham Zein, is a former Lebanese international.
+Mahdi Zein's paternal uncle, Haitham Zein, is a former Lebanese international.